-I am adding a bunch of berries to my garden, but my intentions stretch beyond the ordinary strawberry, blueberry, raspberry mix.
+I am adding a bunch of berries to my garden, but my berry planting intentions stretch beyond the ordinary strawberry, blueberry, raspberry mix.
+There are three less common and different things I am interested in – Elderflower (and elderberries), Gooseberry, and blackberry plants, and I am excited about each for a variety of reasons.

 Elder flower cordial was one of those British things that I learned about when living in England.
 Though curious to me, it seems all Brits know what it is, have had it at some point in time, and might even know someone who has made it, None of this is true for most Americans, so I am obviously intrigued.